Khorishchenko/DuplicateFile/README.md

 The second argument is the name of the first directory.
 The third argument is the name of the second directory.
+There is also a test of the program using google Test and mook test